eunid/netID-docs/docs/sso/index.md

 ### Optional Parameters

 The following request parameters are supported for initiating the SSO process and may be passed to the *authorize* [endpoint](#authorize).
-For Details please refer to the [OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
+For details please refer to the [OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).

 | Parameter | Description |
 |---|---|